stevetraut/samples/api-baas/usersAndGroups-android/README.md

 # UsersAndGroups Sample App

-This sample illustrates how to call and handle response values from Android SDK methods that work with users and groups in an app services application.
-It shows:
+This sample illustrates how to call API BaaS Android SDK methods for working with user and group entities in an API BaaS application.
+The sample illustrates:

 - How to add users and groups to the application.
 - How to list users and groups.